collapsed-stacks/startups/questions/13746/how-can-i-support-innovation-for-a-large-bank.md

 - tagged: `business-model`, `idea`, `lean-startup`, `design`
 - score: 0

-<p>How do large Banks like ING, ABN And Rabobank innovate and what can major IT companies like Accenture, Wipro, Tata Consultancy Services, etc offer them to innovate better?</p>
+How do large Banks like ING, ABN And Rabobank innovate and what can major IT companies like Accenture, Wipro, Tata Consultancy Services, etc offer them to innovate better?

 ## No Answers